-The school understands that looked after children may require additional support in certain aspects of the curriculum and in terms of their social/emotional development.
-The school has an experienced Inclusion Team managed by our Inclusion Manager, who ensure that these children have all the support and assistance that they require.
+The school understands that looked after children may require additional support in certain aspects of the curriculum and in terms of their social/ emotional development.
+The school's designated teacher for LAC ensures that these children have all the support and assistance that they require.
 Those with special educational needs and disabilities are supported as discussed in this document and the school's Special Educational Needs and Disabilities Policy.
-For more information on the school's arrangements for looked after children please see the Children in Care Policy on our school's website.